1630 Heritage Landing

 Opened in 2010.

+The museum is housed in an historic house built in 1857 and is in the two-acre Heritage Park.
 The museum is part of the St. Charles County Parks system.
 When they began construction of the museum in 2006, this large barn-like exhibit area was added to the back of the house.
 The museum has 6000 square feet of floor space.

 All of the exhibits are rotating exhibits thus displays can be different if you were to visit a year later.
 When we visited there were three areas of sport exhibits in the original house.
 A St. Charles County Amateur Sports Hall of Fame exhibit features amateur sports in the county.